sammiee5311/3_dimensions_snake_game/README.md

-# 3 dimensions snake game (In Progess)
+# 3 dimensions snake game

-3 dimensions snake game by using kinect azure.
+It is a game that is made easier for users to see the locations of the fruit and the snake by using Azure Kinect.

 ## Requiremnets
 - EMGU.CV